 - Once the roasted besan is cooled (but not cold) and easy to handle, add in the sugar.

 - Combine so that everything is mixed together.
-At this stage if you feel that the mixture is dry, add 1 tablespoon of melted ghee and mix.
+At this stage if you feel that the mixture is dry, add 1 teaspoon of melted ghee first and mix.
+Feel the texture of ladoo mixture and then add more gradually if needed.

 - Take small portions of the ladoo mixture and roll into smooth round balls.
 You can moisten your palms with little melted ghee (if required) while making balls.